TariqAliBaluch/Periodictable_and_Chessboard/README.md

 # Periodictable_and_Chessboard
-A mini site where I created Periodic Table and Chess Board using HTML and inline CSS.
+A mini site where I created Periodic Table and Chess Board using HTML and CSS.